jlevy/og-equity-compensation/README.md

 [**409A valuation**](http://www.fenwick.com/FenwickDocuments/409_Valuations_Stock_Options.pdf) of
 the company.

-∑ The reference to “409A” is to the [section](https://en.wikipedia.org/wiki/Internal_Revenue_Code_section_409A) of the tax code that sets requirements for options to be tax-free on grant.
+∑ “409A” is a reference to the [section](https://en.wikipedia.org/wiki/Internal_Revenue_Code_section_409A) of the tax code that sets requirements for options to be tax-free on grant.